 Implementing enterprise clinical research software, such as OnCore Enterprise CTMS, at your institution can be a great solution to build efficiencies in your clinical trial operations.
 However, it’s not enough to simply purchase a system for your organization; how you implement and use the system significantly influences the output.
-To gain a better understanding of your institution’s research operations, it’s important to make sure data is inputted into your system consistently.
+To gain a better understanding of your institution’s research operations, it’s important to input data into your system consistently.
 However, variable use of a system among end users can make it difficult to ensure system reports are accurate.

 The success of clinical research software at your institution is highly dependent on your end users.
 User adoption and system training are critical to establishing reliable processes and effective use of a system across your entire enterprise.
-Outlined here are six steps to help ensure your end users are using your clinical research software consistently and accurately:
+Here are six steps to help ensure your end users are using your clinical research software consistently and accurately:

 1. Know your end users